University of Glasgow Credit-Bearing Courses

 MSc Information Management & Preservation (Digital)/(Archives & Records Management)

-Club 21 MUSE programme is open to any University of Glasgow Student.
+The MUSE programme is open to any University of Glasgow Student.
 It is a voluntary work based placement giving students the opportunity to develop valuable transferrable skills, by delivering tours to the public.
 Students interested in diong so may also be able to develop new tours of interest to them.
+Recruitment to this programme is supported by the Internship Hub, a division of the University's Careers Service.

 For details of tours currently on offer, see Tours